The principal activities of the Audit and Assurance team within the Audit Division of the FRC are as follows:

 - Research – Undertakes and commissions research on matters of relevance to audit and other assurance engagements that are performed in the public interest.

-The Audit & Assurance team also contributes to the FRC’s influencing and Research activities that cut across Audit and Assurance, Accounting and Reporting Policy, Governance and Actuarial Policy.
+The Audit & Assurance team also contributes to the FRC’s influencing and Research activities.

 The Audit and Assurance team seeks to ensure that the FRC point of view is appropriately considered by the International Auditing and Assurance Standards Board (IAASB), through actively participating in the development of the IAASB’s international standards and guidance that are relevant to the FRC’s remit.
 The IAASB issues the International Standards on Auditing that provide the basis for the FRC’s International Standards on Auditing (UK and Ireland).